People

 Research

 My current research is on two fronts: 1) the comparative history of Soviet creative writing programmes in Russia, Germany and Vietnam, partly as a vehicle for more deeply understanding cultural bias in the teaching and theory of Anglophone ‘Western’ creative writing as an academic subject.
-This leads to my broader interests in decolonising the subject; 2) climate change, and how the creative writing can aid the dissemination of scientific discourses on the subject.
+This leads to my broader interests in decolonising the subject; 2) the environmental crisis, and how creative writing, and the arts more widely, can better participate in communicating the scientific discourse.

 Publications